crxig-rxberts/Chess/README.md

   The object-oriented design of this program utilises the principle of single-responsibility.
 The tasks are broken down into manageable portions that carry out a single task, and this is also reflected in my Jira tickets, only working on a singular task at a time.
-This gives my program great modularity, referred to as Encapsulation.
-Classes have a single job, and that job can be inferred by the Class name, like PieceMovement, BoardEvent, Piece, Board, Menu etc.
+This gives my program great modularity, this reflects consideration on Abstraction and Encapsulation.
+Classes have a single job, and that job can be inferred by the Class name, like PieceMovement, BoardEvent, Piece, Board, Menu etc. I'll speak more on these principles later.

 Existing data structures have been used appropriately and I have created custom data types where necessary, for example the use of sf::Texture and sf::Sprite for handling graphics, std::unordered_map to associate specific SFML event types with the corresponding function handlers, and a std::vector of sf::Texture